danielzsh/danielz.sh/src/content/blog/haskell-1.md

 Which is obviously less efficient, as you have to copy the array twice.
 (Haskell does provide ways to get around this, which may be covered in a future post.)

 A benefit of this immutability, however, is that all objects are **fully persistent**, meaning that all versions of an object are accessible at all times.
 For instance, in the C++ code above, only the final version of `a` is accessible at the end of the code.
 In Haskell, all versions of `a` (`a`, `a'`, `a''`) are accessible at all times.
 This means that implementing a data structure efficiently in FP reaps the added benefit of having a fully persistent data structure.
 Functional data structures are an active area of research, and many data structures have already been developed that are both efficient and fully persistent.
-Some classic data structures that have purely functional equivalents are stacks, sets/multisets, and priority queues (you can read more about such data structure [here](https://en.wikipedia.org/wiki/Purely_functional_data_structure)).
+Some classic data structures that have purely functional equivalents are stacks, sets/multisets, and priority queues (you can read more about such data structures [here](https://en.wikipedia.org/wiki/Purely_functional_data_structure)).

 ## Solving Some Problems

 Let's get our hands dirty by actually writing some code!
-I decided to turn to CSES, a collection of competitive programming problems, to practice my Haskell skills (or lack thereof).
+I decided to turn to [CSES](https://cses.fi/), a collection of competitive programming problems, to practice my Haskell skills (or lack thereof).

 ### [Weird Algorithm](https://cses.fi/problemset/task/1068)